UW-Macrostrat/CriticalMAAS/milestone-reports/milestone-4/milestone-4-report.md

 This will make it easier to construct complex lithological queries and preserve the option to add new levels to the lithology hierarchy in the future.

-### User interface enhancements

-We continue to make small enhancements to Macrostrat's web user interface around linking to individual maps, allowing quick navigation between stratigraphic models and maps, and enhancing the display of metadata for geologic units.
-New user interface contexts are being prepared to host in-development feedback tools for geologic unit descriptions and relationships [@sec:geologic-metadata-feedback].

 ## Document store and CDR integration

 The [CriticalMAAS Document Store][document-store] was initially produced to host